sorah/envchain/README.md

 Putting these secrets on disk in this way is a grave risk.

-`envchain` allows you to secure credential environment variables using OS X keychain, and set to environment variables only when you called explicitly.
+`envchain` allows you to secure credential environment variables to your secure vault, and set to environment variables only when you called explicitly.

+Currently, `envchain` supports OS X keychain and D-Bus secret service (gnome-keyring) as a vault.

 Don't give any credentials implicitly!